Chart Color Schemes

 The level of cultural diversity witnessed in Altona was found to be above average when compared nationally for a number of language and cultural background related metrics

-Altona's cultural diversity was notable, with 29.2% of its population born overseas and 20.2% speaking a language other than English at home.
-Christianity was the predominant religion in Altona, accounting for 49.5% of the population.
-However, Islam was overrepresented compared to Greater Melbourne, making up 2.0% versus 5.3%.
+Altona has a higher level of cultural diversity compared to most other local markets, with 29.2% of its population born overseas and 20.2% speaking a language other than English at home.
+Christianity is the predominant religion in Altona, making up 49.5% of the population.
+However, Islam has an overrepresentation in Altona compared to Greater Melbourne, with 2.0% of the population identifying as Muslim compared to 5.6%.

 Frequently Asked Questions - Diversity